 Mutations in several genes have been found to cause left ventricular noncompaction.
 Mutations in the MYH7 and MYBPC3 genes have been estimated to cause up to 30 percent of cases; mutations in other genes are each responsible for a small percentage of cases.
 However, the cause of the condition is often unknown.

 It is unclear how genetic mutations cause left ventricular noncompaction.
-During normal development before birth, cardiac muscle gets condensed (compacted), becoming smooth and firm.
-Mutations in certain genes likely lead to changes in this process, resulting in a left ventricular cardiac muscle that is not compacted but is thick and spongy, leading to left ventricular noncompaction.
+Normally, during development before birth, cardiac muscle gets condensed (compacted), becoming smooth and firm.
+Mutations in certain genes likely lead to changes in this process.
+As a result, the left ventricular cardiac muscle is not compacted but is thick and spongy, leading to left ventricular noncompaction.

 Left ventricular noncompaction can have different inheritance patterns.